ErpNetDocs/tech/advanced/calculated-attributes/examples/format-property-date.md

 items: CalculatedAttributeExamples
 ---

-# Format custom property date
+# Format date type custom property

-The current example shows how you can format a date which is saved as a custom property value.
+The current example shows how you can format the values of date type custom properties using a calculated attribute

 ```